Table of Contents

 - E2B_VENTOY\tool and \grub folders

-8. Now simply copy the entire contents of the E2B_VENTOY folder to the root of the 2nd partition of your E2B USB drive which should already contain agFM boot files.
+8. Now simply copy the entire contents inside the E2B_VENTOY folder (not the E2B_VENTOY folder itself – just the contents!) to the root of the 2nd partition of your E2B USB drive which should already contain the agFM boot files.
 You should not be prompted to overwrite any existing files on the USB drive – if you are then you did something wrong (or you are updating an existing version of Ventoy)!

 Do NOT overwrite any existing files when you add the E2B_VENTOY files (unless updating an earlier version).

 Check your 2nd partition now has a new /tool folder (as well as existing /ventoy, /grub and /EFI + others).

 Now you can boot to agFM first and then press F5 to boot to Ventoy.
 Legacy, UEFI32 and UEFI64 using Ventoy should all work.

 Copying payload files

 After you have made the E2B USB drive, you should copy your payload files onto the USB drive.

 Tip: Never download an ISO directly onto the USB drive because the file may be heavily fragmented (due to multiple download threads being used).
 Always download the ISO to your internal hard disk first and then copy it to the USB drive.
 Always use the sync command or ‘Eject’ link before removing the USB drive.